r-chong/mxfp4-dequantizer/README.md

 A **layer** is a semantic grouping of tensors.
 It comes from neural network layers.

+**Microscaling FP4** (abbrev.
+MXFP4) is a custom 4-bit quantization format where every TWO FP4 values are packed into one byte, and the number of values depends entirely on the tensor’s shape.
+This is the quantization format assumed in this program.

 **Dequantization** is the reverse of quantization, where we go from low precision -> high precision.

 ### Quantization
 Quantization is a way to "compress" trained AI model weights into smaller file sizes, by representing the higher precision weights in a lower precision data type.

-Let's say our higher precision data type is FP16, and our lower precision data type is Microscaling FP4 (the one I used for this program).
+Let's say our higher precision data type is FP16, and our lower precision data type is MXFP4.
 Currently, in high-precision, the data is a weight matrix but it is stored linearly.
 So,

 ```